NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 -------------------
 The K-folding method is based on the creation of several partitions such that we can evaluate how the fit would behave on completely unseen data.
-The choice of this partitions is completely arbitrary, but defines completely the method.
+The choice of this partitions is completely arbitrary, but defines the method completely.
 Here we list some important considerations to be taken into account when constructing these partitions.